Head, Heart and Balls

 But scientists without a political agenda to advance - including, eventually, Malamuth himself - noted that such tests do not establish a link between arousal and behavior and therefore have no predictive significance.

-It is, after all, the behavior that is the crime, not the arousal, some of which can be attributed to unconscious fantasies that a wired-up man, no matter how large his erection might get during the experiment, would never act out in real life.
+It is, after all, the behavior that is the crime, not the arousal, some of which can be attributed to unconscious fantasies that a wired-up man, no matter how aroused his penis might get during the experiment, would never act out in real life.

 It is also relevant to note that nearly all the phallometric experiments in the scientific literature took place in prison, an environment raising two serious validity issues.